- Defective Medical Devices

 - Sedatives (such as benzodiazepine drugs)

-In an effort to provide patients and prescribing physicians with guidance with regard to the level of fetal risk associated with various prescription drugs, the Food & Drug Administration, since 1979, has categorized medications into 5 categories:
+In 1979, the Food & Drug Administration categorized medications into 5 categories to help provide patients and prescribing physicians guidance with regard to the level of fetal risk associated with various prescription drugs:

 Clinical studies in humans have failed to demonstrate a risk to the first during the first trimester of pregnancy and there is no evidence of risk in later stages of pregnancy.